overlay-market/OIPs/notes/note-11.md

 Assume we adopt the proposed solution above to the market exposure issues.
 Through funding, we look to incentivize a drawdown in contract imbalance between the long and short sides at any given time, as the protocol acts as the counterparty to this imbalance while it exists.

 Using [Mikhail's example](https://hackmd.io/@abdk/HydvIc4FY), if we have 1000 OI long and 800 OI short, the protocol is effectively 200 OI short as the protocol covers the imbalance liability.
-In the prior implementation of funding, the entire funding payment is paid from traders on the long side to traders on the short side, so the protocol does not receive any payment for the risk of being 200 OI short.
+In the prior implementation of funding, the entire funding payment is paid from users on the long side to users on the short side, so the protocol does not receive any payment for the risk of being 200 OI short.

 A solution to this problem proposed by Mikhail would be to pay the protocol its pro-rata share of the funding payment for the exposure it takes on.
 In the above example, the protocol would receive and burn 20% of the funding payment sent by the longs to be compensated for its share of the short side.